From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels: Conclusions

-The overall level of agreement obtained in this study is highly encouraging and underscores the effectiveness and robustness of the proposed approach.
-The modest discrepancies observed during the early transient heating phase are limited in scope and primarily reflect secondary modeling uncertainties, such as facility power-coupling characterization, simplified surface chemistry assumptions, and minor differences in available material property data.
-More importantly, the framework introduced in this work establishes a fundamentally new capability for \textit{ab initio}, end-to-end simulation of inductively coupled plasma wind tunnels using only independently measured facility inputs, without empirical tuning or calibration.
+More importantly, the framework introduced in this work establishes a fundamentally new capability for \textit{ab initio}, end-to-end simulation of high-enthalpy inductively coupled plasma wind tunnels using only independently measured facility inputs, without empirical tuning or calibration.
 This represents a significant advance over existing approaches and provides a rigorous, physics-based foundation for high-fidelity and predictive simulations of ICP facilities.
 As such, the framework enables more reliable interpretation of experimental data and offers a powerful tool for the design, analysis, and optimization of hypersonic material testing campaigns, with clear pathways for future refinements that build upon, rather than redefine, the core methodology.
+The current work also establishes the foundation for future developments toward tightly coupled simulations incorporating finite-rate ablation chemistry, which has been recently shown to offer significant improvements in prediction accuracy over the uncoupled fixed boundary-condition method.

+Moreover, the present framework is inherently general and can be extended to predict the material response of test samples across a wide range of high-enthalpy facilities such as the arc-jets.
+Provided that the requisite input data for accurately modeling the plasma are available, the coupling between the plasma field and the material solver remains largely independent of the specific facility configuration.